Founded in 2012 NAORCA has grown to over 3200 members worldwide on our LinkedIn site.

 Our group was spun into an official business on September 18th, 2012.
 The National Anti-Organized Retail Crime Association was incorporated in Massachusetts.

 In June 2017 NAORCA was named to Who’s Who in Retail Loss Prevention by ASIS International Who’s-Who-in-Retail-Loss-Prevention.aspx

-We are now working with clients globally.
-We are passionate and dedicated to organized retail crime prevention and strongly believe we can make a global impact through consulting, networking, collaboration, education, training and promoting awareness.
+We are now working with business solution providers globally.
+We are passionate and dedicated in assisting businesses with retail fraud detection and fraud prevention issues.
+We strongly believe we can make a global impact through consulting, networking, collaboration, education, training and promoting ORC awareness.

 In 2012, our Founder/Executive Director, was asked by Matt Pillar, Editor-in-Chief of Integrated Solution For Retailers , about Organized Retail Crime, and Christopher McGourty noted:

 “We know that to successfully combat these types of crimes, the retail industry needs new tools and skills that are different from those we’ve used to defeat traditional sources of internal and external shrink;” McGourty explains., “These are often complex financial crimes.
 They, involve fraud and counterfeiting, and they are much more forensics-intensive than typical shoplifting cases.
 As such, they require specific skills, and increased collaboration among private enterprises and law enforcement groups and we hope other businesses and individuals will support our efforts.”